dhenwood/msTeamsWebexTab/README.md

 ![step1](./static/images/azure1.png)

-1. Select 'App Registration' from the left hand menu
+1. From Azure Active Directory Admin Portal, select 'App Registration' from the left hand menu
 2. Select 'New Registration'
 3. Provide a Name for the application
 4. Set the Redirect URI to Web and enter the value; https://login.microsoftonline.com/common/oauth2/nativeclient